schultzcole/FVTT-Turn-Alert/README.md

 When the enemy successfully makes its save, you can easily delete the repeating alert through the Combat Alerts window.
 4. Waldeck is about to be hit by an enemy, but casts shield, raising their AC by 5 until the start of their next turn.
 You can set an alert to remind you to change the AC back when the time comes (or automatically change the AC back with a macro, if you fancy that).
-5. Andrew the GM knows that a while his players are fighting a group of goblins, reinforcements are on their way and will arrive at the start of the 10th round of combat.
+5. Andrew the GM knows that while his players are fighting a group of goblins, reinforcements are on their way and will arrive at the start of the 10th round of combat.
 Andrew can set an alert for himself at the top of the 10th round, which will whisper him—and only him—a reminder that the reinforcements should arrive.

+The intended use of this module is to allow a user to quickly set a reminder for an event or effect.
+It was designed with my preferred play style in mind, which is a relatively low automation style, just with the need for a reminder every once in a while.
+That is not to say that it won't integrate with a high automation style of play, but keep the intent in mind when trying to make it do whatever shenanigans you want.

 ## User Guide